 Blackboard has made several improvements to grading and Grade Center in Service Pack (SP) 14:

-My Grades Ordering & Design Update – The page provides students with a new default option for the order in which grades are displayed.
+My Grades ordering and design update: The page provides students with a new default option for the order grades are displayed in.

 Several changes were made:

 The text size and row spacing have been reduced, resulting in more information being displayed on the page at once.
-Feedback is included right in-line, so the student doesn’t need to click on anything to view it – it just shows up on the page.
+Feedback is included right in-line so that students don’t need to click anything to view it—it just shows up on the page.

 A Score Attempts Using drop-down list has been added to the Test Options and Create Assignment pages.

 In an earlier release, a change was made to Grade Center columns that were automatically created to show test results.
 In this release, we have provided a way for you to adjust the total Points Possible for a test while maintaining the integrity of the previous change described above.

 Instructors can now make the uppermost value in a grading schema greater than 100%.
 For example, if a student earns 100% or more, an instructor may choose to assign A+ to those scores.
 To learn more, see About Grading Schemas.